-Overview: During the Summer of 2018 I had the opportunity to intern on the Experience Design Team at Digitas (a Digital Marketing Agency in Boston).
-In addition to working on other experience design projects, I spearheaded an intern case study project for a pro bono client with a team of interns from different disciplines.
-Our intern case study includes a pitch for a marketing campaign, called The Voting Project, to encourage members of Generation Z to vote on social issues (climate change, gun control and equality) as well as the user experience design for a voter education website.
+Overview: During the Summer of 2018 I interned on the Experience Design Team at Digitas, a Digital Marketing Agency in Boston.
+I spearheaded an intern case study for a pro bono client with a team of interns from different disciplines.
+We created a pitch for a marketing campaign and educative website, called The Voting Project, to encourage members of Generation Z to vote on social issues like climate change, gun control and equality.

-Tools: Google Drive, Illustrator, Photoshop, Sketch, Keynote, pens and paper, whiteboards
+Tools: Sketch, Principle, Keynote, Illustrator, Photoshop, After Effects, Google Drive, pens and paper, whiteboards

 Generation Z lacks access to information and tools for decision making and voting, even though they are passionate about social issues.

 (This problem was defined based on our research and users described below.)

 Empower Gen Z with resources and information in the places they already search.

 We are not interested in a marketing campaign that shouts about the importance of voting.
 Instead we give our target users information and tools to make the voting process more accessible.
 With this information they are empowered to make informed decisions.